HOW TO APPLY

 All tutors come together in London for the KSA program Induction Day (usually held in May).
 This event allows us to communicate the information addressed in the Induction Pack in further detail, and also gives us the opportunity to address any outstanding questions that tutors may have.

-Due to COVID-19 restrictions, interviews and Induction Days will be held remotely until further notice.
+Due to COVID-19 restrictions, interviews and Induction Days may be held remotely.